andreasvc/openboek/README.md

   The semantic number is annotated (e.g., "the group" is plural since it could be referred to by "they"), regardless of the syntactic number.
+  In addition to features, there is also a column indicating the entity type/category.
+  See the annotation guidelines for the possible values: https://github.com/nitgi/Thesis/blob/main/annotationguidelines.pdf
 - original: The original texts of the novels, except for some manual spelling changes applied to Multatuli (y -> ij, koffi -> koffie) and Nescio (eg., datti -> dat -ie).